 COUN 5540 - Consultation (3 credits)

 Students explore the skills for effective consultation with clients and families, other professionals, administrators, and community resources.
-Theoretical application with respect to consultation activities will be examined.
 This course also provides students with the opportunity for theoretical and practical application.
 Prerequisite: COUN 5528.

 COUN 5570 - Practicum (3 credits)